Northeast State encourages every student to have health insurance. The Tennessee Board of Regents (TBR) provides the following options.

 Localhelp.HealthCare.gov to find help in your area.

 The international student insurance provider is International Student Protection (ISP).
-The Tennessee Board of Regents (TBR) has partnered with ISP to provide the medical insurance plan for international students attending the colleges within the TBR system.
+The Tennessee Board of Regents (TBR) has partnered with PGH Global (PGH) to provide the medical insurance plan for international students attending the colleges within the TBR system.
 When enrolling for coverage, you will be able to purchase for the time period required by your institution.

-- Students should select their school from the drop down menu and proceed to online enrollment.
+- Students should select "Enroll Now-Health Insurance" from the left-hand menu and proceed to online enrollment by clicking "Enroll Now" next to Northeast State Community College.